You ask and Eney gets it done. Meet a Computerbeing. Learn More

 3. On the Account Information page, scroll down to Purchase History.
 Next to Recent Purchase, click See All.

-4. It may take a moment for your purchase history to appear.
+4. It may take a moment for your Apple billing history to appear.
 Click Select a Range.
 Or, choose Last 90 days, then set a date range.

 Purchase History

-If you ever find Apple bill charges on your account for purchases you're sure you didn't make — it might mean your Apple ID has been hacked or your credit card details have been stolen.
-To protect yourself from this scenario, you need to create a strong password and keep your card details secure.
+If you ever find Apple bill charges on your account for purchases you're sure you didn't make, it might mean your Apple Account has been hacked or your credit card details have been stolen.
+To protect yourself from this scenario, I recommend you create a strong password and keep your card details secure.

 store password information with Secrets